Planning a day trip from Bangkok to Ayutthaya?

 - Bring cash, sunscreen, and bug spray

-Luggage Storage Services in Bangkok City & Airports
+Luggage Storage Options in Bangkok (City & Airports)

 When visiting Ayutthaya, consider using luggage storage services in Bangkok to travel light and enjoy your day trip without hassle.